nmpowell/carbon-intensity-forecast-tracking/README.md

 - Once per day, data is converted to CSV, and parsed into a Pandas dataframe for summarising, plotting and analysis.
 - With summary statistics and plots, we can attempt to estimate the accuracy of the forecasts.

-To follow the plot generation, see the `notebook.ipynb`.
+To follow the plot generation, see the [./charts/notebook.ipynb](./charts/notebook.ipynb).
 To run yourself, see **Usage** below.

 ## Prior work